kyma-incubator/hack-showcase/docs/github-connector/manual_connection.md

 ## Overview

-This document describes how to manually connect a GitHub repository to the existing GitHub Connector installed in Kyma the enviroment.
+This document describes how to manually connect a GitHub repository to the existing GitHub Connector installed in the Kyma environment.

 ## Prerequisites